vanheaven-ui/react-redux-bookstore-manager/README.md

 - Change directory into the directory where you cloned the repository.
 - Open the project directory in your editor of choice.
 For example running `code .` will open the project in VSCode.
 - Run `npm start` to start webpack-dev-server.
-- If everything worked well, the browser should automatically render the calculator on `http://localhost:3000/`.
+- If everything worked well, the browser should automatically render the bookstore manager application on `http://localhost:3000/`.

 ## ✒️ Author <a name = "author"></a>